ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-beta.19-to-beta.20.md

 From now on, if you don't have any `index.html` file in your `./public` folder, the server will render the default Strapi homepage.

-You can now also disable this behavior with the `public.defaultIndex` option.
-Read the documentation [here](/developer-docs/latest/setup-deployment-guides/configurations.md).
+You can now also disable this behavior with the `public.defaultIndex` option. 阅读 documentation [这里](/developer-docs/latest/setup-deployment-guides/configurations.md).

 ## Upload plugin settings

 A lot of our users have been requesting that we move some back-end specific configurations to files.
 While implementing the media library feature, we decided to move the upload plugin settings to files.

 This means that you now have to configure your provider directly in the files.
-You can read the documentation [here](/developer-docs/latest/development/plugins/upload.md#using-a-provider) to update.
+You can read the documentation [这里](/developer-docs/latest/development/plugins/upload.md#using-a-provider) to update.

 ## MongoDB Media relation changes